DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 kubectl create -f deployment.yaml
 ```

-> The request first goes to the **API Server**, which stores the deployment info in ETCD.
+> The request first goes to the **API Server**, which stores the deployment info in etcd.

 ---